clairedhendry/creatives-block-client/README.md

 ## Technology Used

-This service is build with ReactJS, Node, Express, and PostgreSQL.
+This service is built with ReactJS, Node, Express, and PostgreSQL.

 Hosted using Heroku and Vercel.